 - Make sure the instrument is powered by the provided power supply.
-(The instrument will start when power supply is applied). - Make sure the instrument is connected to a LAN by the supplied Ethernet cable. - If installed, verify that the battery is correctly fixed and connected to the system.
+Remove the instrument housing lid using the four screws on the top corners.
+The POWER indicator should be solid green - Make sure the instrument is connected to a LAN by the supplied Ethernet cable. - If installed, verify that the battery is correctly fixed and connected to the system.